With AMP Life Insurance, you can find tailored protection for you and your loved ones to offer security now and into the future.

 - The benefit period and waiting times you have chosen – opting for a longer benefit period or a shorter waiting time will affect the cost of your premium

-- Your age – the older you are, the greater risk you are perceived to be to the insurer
+- Your age – the older you are, the greater risk you are perceived to be to AMP.

 - Your sex – males can be statistically more prone to certain conditions than females and vice versa

 - Your smoking status – if you smoke, you will pay more for your insurance

 - Your medical history – a history of medical problems will add to the cost of your premiums

 - Your occupation - some occupations attract higher premiums due to the number of claims made

 - Your general health – you may be required to have a medical examination in order to qualify for insurance and the results of this may influence the cost of your premiums.

 Q: What is the difference between ‘any occupation’ and ‘own occupation’ in TPD cover?

 - A: ‘Any occupation’ cover classifies you as totally and permanently disabled when you can no longer work in any occupation.
 ‘Own occupation’ cover classifies you as disabled when you can no longer work in your normal job, even though you might be able to work in another occupation.
 Own occupation cover is more expensive for this reason.

 Q: If I am permanently disabled, why can’t I just rely on a government disability pension?